WiIIson/EMGFlow-Python-Package/docs/guide/about-emg.md

 time and frequency domains.

 ![time-frequency sEMG](/figures/about_2.png)
-_Figure 3.
+**Figure 2**.
 Time and PSD views of the same sEMG segment.
 A) Raw time-series shows drift and periodic contamination.
 B) Raw PSD shows mains peaks and overall bandwidth.
 C) After notch and bandpass filtering, the time-series is cleaned; the rectified-RMS envelope (thin line) provides amplitude over time.
-D) Filtered PSD confirms removal of mains peaks and a defined passband._
+D) Filtered PSD confirms removal of mains peaks and a defined passband.

-### How to read Figure 3
+### How to read Figure 2

 - **A) Raw time series (time domain).** Inspect for low-frequency drift, motion artefacts, clipping, and bursts.
 Use this panel to choose passband